oda-hub/hugo-odahub/content/docs/guide-development.md

 TODO: explain how to run server

 To support the development of workflows in Renku, a set of dedicated funcitonailities, provided as Renku plugins, are made available.
-In particular those aim to:
+Specifically, these plugins aim to achieve the following:

-* Offer an interactive visualization of the project Knowledge Graph (`renku-graph-vis` plugin)
+* Offer an interactive visualization of the project's Knowledge Graph (`renku-graph-vis` plugin)
-* Intercept calls to `astroquery` functions and store them to the project Knowledge Graph (`renku-aqs-annotation` plugin)
+* Intercept calls to `astroquery` functions and store them in the project's Knowledge Graph (`renku-aqs-annotation` plugin)

-Those two set of features are provided within different plugins.
+These two sets of features are offered through separate plugins.

 ### Visualizing project Knowledge Graph with `renku-graph-vis` plugin